SoftUni/Programming-Basics-Book-JS-EN/chapter-08-exam-preparation.md

 ![](assets/chapter-8-1-images/02.Bricks-02.png)

-By dividing the total number of **the bricks transporteed for 1 course**, we will obtain the number of **courses** needed to carry them.
+By dividing the total number of **bricks transported for 1 course**, we will obtain the number of **courses** needed to carry them.
 We will use the method **`Math.ceil(…)`** to round the result always up.
-When the bricks can be transferred with **an exact number of courses**, д the division will return a whole number and there will be nothing to round.
+When the bricks can be transferred with **an exact number of courses**, the division will return a whole number and there will be nothing to round.
 Accordingly, if not, the result of the division will be **the number of exact courses** but with a decimal fraction.
 The decimal part will be rounded up and we will get the required **1 course** for the remaining bricks.

 ![](assets/chapter-8-1-images/02.Bricks-03.png)

-At the end, we print the result on the console.
+In the end, we print the result on the console.

 ![](assets/chapter-8-1-images/02.Bricks-04.png)